KRLoyd/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 2-strcpy.c -> write a function to copy a string to n;
 3-strcmp -> wrtie a function to compare two strings;
 4-rev_array.c -> reverse the contents of an array of ints;
+5-string_toupper -> write a function to change all lowercase chars in a string to uppercase;